xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 It might also be useful to look at the database.
 You can find the details under 'Configuration' for the App Service in the Azure Portal.

-Ultimately like so many bugs, investigating is what takes time, the actually fix should just be a single line change.
+Ultimately like so many bugs, investigating is what takes time - the actual fix should just be a single line change.
 Having deployed the fix the order that was stuck should be processed, and refreshing the home page of the app should show the queue go down as the orders are gradually processed.

 > Note: The next parts assume you leave in the logging added above, so don't remove it when you have fixed the problem.